- Professor of Sociology and Caribbean Studies at Brandeis University

 - “Socialism without democracy cannot survive, but ultimately, neither can democracy without socialism” — Dessima Williams

-Professor Dessima Williams teaches Sociology and Caribbean Studies at Brandeis University in Massachusetts.
-The Caribbean-born Williams completed her primary and secondary education in Grenada before traveling to the U.S., where she received her B.A. in International Relations from the University of Minnesota, and her M.A. and Ph.D. in that same field from American University.
-With interests in international relations, global apartheid, feminism in developing countries, and the peace movement, Williams taught Political Science at Williams College in Massachusetts before joining the Brandeis faculty in 1992.
+Born on the island of Grenada in 1947, Dessima Williams completed her primary and secondary education in her home country before traveling to the U.S., where she eventually earned a B.A. in International Relations from the University of Minnesota, and an M.A. and Ph.D. in that same field from American University.

-Williams is the co-founder of HAITIwomen, an “initiative to support Haiti’s democracy by supporting its women.”
-Following the 1991 military coup in Haiti, which saw the temporary ousting of dictator Jean-Bertrand Aristide, Williams co-chaired the New England Observers’ Delegation to Haiti, where she called for the return of civilian rule.
-Williams also served as a member of an international tribunal on human rights violations in Haiti, led by the former Jamaican Prime Minister, the socialist Michael Manley.
+Following a 1991 military coup in Haiti, which saw the temporary ousting of dictator Jean-Bertrand Aristide, Williams co-chaired the New England Observers’ Delegation to Haiti, where she called for the return of civilian rule.
+Williams also served as a member of an international tribunal on human-rights violations in Haiti, led by the former Jamaican Prime Minister, the socialist Michael Manley.

-Williams was a delegate to the World Summit on Social Development in Copenhagen in 1995.
-She is co-chair of Massachusetts Action for Women, which was launched to advocate on behalf of the 1995 Beijing Platform for Action of the Fourth World Conference on Women.
-She founded the Grenada Education and Development Program, whose mission “is directed to erasing the social damage and exclusion that results from lack of education in Grenada’s changing environment.”
-And she is a Board of Advisors member for Grassroots International.
+In 1995 Williams was a delegate to the World Summit on Social Development in Copenhagen.
+She also co-chaired Massachusetts Action for Women, which was launched to advocate on behalf of the 1995 Beijing Platform for Action of the Fourth World Conference on Women.

-Williams says that she opposes America’s War on Terror for several reasons, but “one of the simplest reasons to oppose war is that war hurts people.”
-On March 8, 2003, she joined more than 100 peace activists as they stood in front of John Kerry’s office to protest the impending U.S. invasion of Iraq.
-The rally was organized jointly by Citizens for Participation in Political Action, the Greater Boston Chapter of the National Organization for Women, United for Justice with Peace (a coalition based in the Greater Boston region), and the Women’s International League for Peace and Freedom.”
+In the early 2000s, Williams opposed America’s War on Terror for several reasons, most notably because “war hurts people.”
+On March 8, 2003, she joined more than 100 peace activists as they stood in front of Senator John Kerry’s office to protest the impending U.S. invasion of Iraq.
+The rally was organized jointly by Citizens for Participation in Political Action, the Greater Boston Chapter of the National Organization for Women, United for Justice with Peace (a Boston-based coalition), and the Women’s International League for Peace and Freedom.